dyutiman-c/phonebook/README.md

 # Additional Information.
 Please note the actual codeignitor application is located within the folder "ciapp", and the location of this folder should be set as the web root in server configuration.
-Rest of the files and folders should remain outside web-root so that they are no directly accessabele from any browser.
+Rest of the files and folders should remain outside web-root so that they are not directly accessabele from any browser.

 We have moved the composer setup of codeignitor outside the webroot, so that nither composer.json